What is a Letter of Credit?

 Table of Contents :

-How Does a Letter of Credit Work?
+How Letter of Credit Works

-- Certain fees is charged by the bank depending on the type of letter of credit
+- Certain fees is charged by the Bank depending on the type of Letter of Credit

-- Guidelines are issued by International Chambers of Commerce (ICC) for any form of Letter of Credit
+- Guidelines are issued by the International Chambers of Commerce (ICC) for any form of Letter of Credit

 - Banks will deny the payment, if they find any slightest mistake in the buyer’s name, product name, shipping date, etc.